thepirat000/Tuner/README.md

 		- 4th step: Increment the first two oscillators current frequencies by 1, and wait 1 second
 		- 5th step: Repeat the 4th step
 		- 6th step: Set the first oscillator value as the base frequency + 10 hz, and wait 1 second
+		- 7th step: Loads the preset at index 0

 #### Stop playing a song
 Will stop playing the current song (only available via Bluetooth)